learnable/visit/README.md

 When consistent, each row in tables visit_source_values and visit_trait_values have a unique value of 'v'.

-To create consistency, your app should periodically run Visit::Deduper.run (eg. daily) to eliminate duplicate values of 'v' and fix any references to those duplicates.
+To create consistency, your app should periodically run Visit::Deduper.new.run (eg. daily) to eliminate duplicate values of 'v' and fix any references to those duplicates.

 Here's what a sidekiq worker looks like: